 Together with donating your sperm and pharmaceutical trials, selling your hair online is one of the easiest ways to make money without working.
 Wigmakers, high-end "doll artists," and hair fetishists are willing to pay over a thousand dollars a head for top-quality product.

 Human hair is valuable because it's a scarce commodity unequaled for a range of uses.
-With tiny scales that soak up oils while repelling water, hair cleans up tanker spills better than most other fibers.
+With tiny scales that soak up oils while repelling water, hair cleans up tanker spills better than most other fibres.
 But the real demand comes from the cosmetics industry.
 Extensions and wigs made from premium-grade human hair sell for several times the price of synthetics.
 Apart from the natural sheen and texture, real hair also doesn't melt when exposed to heat, a major advantage when using a blowdryer.

 International trade flows are moving hair to where the money is.
 For 2014, UN stats show that the US imported over $650 million worth of human hair—raw, processed, or worked into wigs, false beards, or eyebrows.
 Italy and the UK were also major destinations, both reporting over $50 million in imports.
-China's natural wig exports were over $2.2 billion, and weighed in at just under 26 million pounds.
+China's natural wig exports were over $2.2 billion, and weighed in at just under 12 million kilograms.

 The supply chain can be shockingly unethical, however, with middlemen traveling around Indian and Chinese villages offering peasant women a pittance for hair worth hundreds on Western markets.
 In 2004, the Guardian reported that Russian prisons and mental asylums were making a profit by forcibly shaving inmates and selling their hair abroad.
 (Victoria Beckham even boasted about being the proud owner of a Russian prison wig, a claim her hairdresser later denied.)